Visas through Family/Spouse/Employer

 One spouse may sponsor the other spouse at a Mexican consulate or in Mexico.

-Obtaining a visa under family for a married couple, normally, each person of a couple proves income or investments or home ownership in Mexico.
+Obtaining a visa under family for a married or common-law couple, normally, each person of a couple proves income or investments or home ownership in Mexico.
+But please note each consulate has requirements to prove a common-law relationship.
 If only one spouse meets the financial threshold, one option is sponsorship at a consulate and one spouse qualifies as a Temporary or Permanent Resident and then with proving additional income or investments, sponsoring spouse.
 The additional amount of financials to sponsor a spouse varies from consulate to consulate.
 At times it may be a little as 25% of the financial requirements for an individual.
+The process is then completed in Mexico at an Immigration office with sponsoring spouse in attendance.

-Another option is for sponsorship in Mexico, when one spouse qualifies and the other does not.
+Another option is for sponsorship in Mexico, when one married spouse qualifies and the other does not.
+For a common-law couple you can not start sponsorship in Mexico as your relationship will not be accepted in Mexico.
 The non-qualifying spouse enters Mexico as a tourist.
 When the qualifying spouse has his/her resident card finalized and issued, the other spouse may start his/her resident card process in Mexico.
 The sponsored spouse does not require financials.
-This will require the marriage license to have an apostille (if American) or legalized (if Canadian) and then certified translations completed in Mexico.
-As of Jan 11, 2024 Canadians will be able to obtain an Apostille vs legalization.
+This will require the marriage license to have an apostille by the state or province where married and then certified translations completed in Mexico.
 However, if the name on the wife’s and husband’s passports do not exactly match their names on the marriage certificate, one needs an affidavit from their Embassy or consulate in Mexico confirming the person named on the passport is the same person named on the marriage license.
 Name Match Example: Mary Elizabeth Smith is not the same as Mary E. Smith to Immigration staff in Mexico.

-Whether the sponsoring spouse is a Temporary or Permanent Resident, the spouse being sponsored will be a Temporary Resident for 1 year; renew as a temporary Resident for 3 more years and then that person becomes a Permanent Resident.
+Whether the sponsoring parent is a Temporary or Permanent Resident, the child being sponsored will be a Temporary Resident for 1 year; renew as a temporary Resident for 3 more years and then child becomes a Permanent Resident.

 An adult child may sponsor an adult parent.
 Parent applies for same visa classification as an adult child.
-Again, document name exact matches are a must.
-Child’s birth certificate and apostle are required and those are to have certified translation in Mexico.
-Also require child’s and parent’s passport plus child’s TR or PR visa card.
+Document name exact matches are a must.
+Child’s birth certificate and apostille are required from the state or province where the event took place and both documents are to have certified translations completed in Mexico.
+Required are child’s and parent’s passport plus child’s TR or PR resident card.

 With a child born in Mexico, mother and father may apply as a permanent resident.
-Baby’s Mexican birth certificate must have a QR code.
-In addition parent/s need to be in Mexico legally.
-Required will be baby’s birth certificate and vaccine booklet with your baby’s photo and official stamps.
-If the clinic that provides vaccines has no vaccine booklet you will need to apply at SRE for your baby’s passport.
+Parent/s need to be in Mexico legally.
+Required will be the child’s Mexican passport.
 Both parents may then apply at nearest Inmigracion office for permanent resident, sponsored by the new born.
 Parent’s name on baby’s birth certificate must exactly match names on parents’ passports and not one letter different.
-Once that permanent resident visa card is issued, the parent who is now a PR, sponsors other children under age 18.
-Those sponsored by the PR will be a temporary resident.
+The child born in Mexico may sponsor siblings as Permanent Residents.
+Or, a parent who has gained PR by being sponsored by the baby born in Mexico may sponsor other children not born in Mexico.
+Those other children must be under age 18 and they will be Permanent Residents.

 A tourist may not earn income sourced in Mexico.
 For those who are Temporary Residents and wish to earn income in Mexico, you apply for a “work visa” officially known as Permiso Para Trabajar.
 Eamples of types of income include being a landlord, selling art, paid performing (musician, acting, singer), realtor, opening a business, providing paid services (massage, hair stylist, consulting), etc. To obtain a work visa you must first register with SAT for taxes.
 This is best done by an accountant to ensure the correct category of income is selected.
 Once registered, you must quickly apply for a new Temporary Resident which states Permiso Para Trabajar.
 You do not have 90 days to apply for Permiso Para Trabajar as a Temporary Resident is not allowed to earn income sourced in Mexico.
 A Permanent Resident may work but again, you must register with SAT and inform Inmigracion but this time you have 90 days to do so as a Permanent Resident may earn income.
 In a few rare occasions, you may be still denied.
 Failure to register with Inmigration within the times I noted will lead to a fine and in some instances deportation.